smallcluster/BasicBool/README.md

 ## Disclaimer
 THIS IS A TOY PROJECT to help me learn C++, CMake, OS abstraction, GUI architecture and many more...
-It will take A LOT of time to get something usable, and even more time to have a clean architecture/coding standard.
+It will take A LOT of time to get something usable, and even more time to have a clean architecture/coding style.

 ## Project Goals
 - no external libraries apart from GLAD for OpenGL extension loading (What’s the best way to learn than reinventing the wheel?)